Product Bundling

 From suggestion to revenue: the practical workflow

-- Run analysis: AI scans your catalog and produces 3–8 bundle suggestions with reasoning (why these products go together).
+- Run analysis: The Smart engine scans your catalog and produces 3–8 bundle suggestions with reasoning (why these products go together).

 - Review: Evaluate each suggestion against your merchandising knowledge.
 Does this combination make sense for your customers?